adilmajid/privacy-for-the-paranoid/README.md

 * [ ] These guys have GARBAGE websites.
 So you'll probably need to get live phone support.
 Equifax: Call 888-202-4025 and select option 6.
 Experian: Call 714-830-7000, press 2 (the business line option), then ask for live help.
 TransUnion: 800-916-8800.

 ## Crypto
+* [ ] Don't keep your coins on an exchange.
+Always make sure you control your private key.
+* [ ] Use a paper wallet or hardware wallet like Ledger Nano S or Trezor.
 * [ ] MetaMask users: be aware of these risks: [6 Ways a Site Can Attack your MetaMask](https://blog.hellobloom.io/6-ways-a-site-can-attack-your-metamask-190e6651e400)